IBM/automation-azure-infra-openshift/1-quickstart/2-ipi/README.md

     ![domain-delegation](domain-delegation.png)

 4. [Create a Service Principal](https://github.com/openshift/installer/blob/d0f7654bc4a0cf73392371962aef68cd9552b5dd/docs/user/azure/credentials.md) with proper IAM roles.
-    1. Create the service principal account if it does not already exist:
+    1. Create the service principal account if it does not already exist (make sure you are logged into the az cli first):
         ```shell
+        az login
+        SUBSCRIPTION_ID=$(az account show --query id -o tsv)
+        SP_NAME="<SP_NAME>"
-         az ad sp create-for-rbac --role Contributor --name <service_principal_name> --scopes /subscriptions/$SUBSCRIPTION_ID
+        az ad sp create-for-rbac --role Contributor --name $SP_NAME --scopes /subscriptions/$SUBSCRIPTION_ID
         ```
-        where SUBSCRIPTION_ID is the Azure subscription where the cluster is to be deployed and `service_principal_name` is the name to be assigned to the service principal.
+        where <SP_NAME> is the name for the service principal
+       ***Note that if you have more than one subscription in your account, be sure to sign in the one to be used for the deploy, or specify the SUBSCRIPTION_ID manually.***

         Make a copy of the details provided
         ```json
         "addId":"<this is the CLIENT_ID value>",